AdityaKr015/Free-Resources-for-AI-ML/README.md

 - [500 AI/ML Projects with Code](https://github.com/ashishpatel26/500-AI-Machine-learning-Deep-learning-Computer-vision-NLP-Projects-with-code)
 - [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) — free MLOps course by DataTalks.Club

+## Free AI Tools

 [LMArena](https://arena.ai/) :- Compare and chat with many AI models for free.
 Some features may require signup.

+## My Workflow

+1. Dataset → Kaggle / Hugging Face
+2. Data Processing → Roboflow (for computer vision tasks)
+3. Training → Kaggle (P100)
+4. Deployment → Hugging Face Spaces / Render

+This is the exact pipeline I use for most of my projects.

+## Why this repo?

+I created this to help people who:
+- Don’t have high-end laptops
+- Can’t afford paid GPUs
+- Still want to build real AI/ML projects

+Everything here is tested and actually used by me.

+If this repo helps you, consider giving it a star. ⭐